ComputationalSystemsBiology/ExoProfiler/data/README.md

 ### BED files

+In the article, we used as input ChIP-seq peaks (note that the pipeline can also take as input other types of peaks within which one want to analyse ChIp-exo signal)

 ### Motifs

 Motifs are already available in the GitHub repository, but can also be downloaded from JASPAR.